 I use recycled Harmony Metals in all of my work.

 [ Read about my commitment to working with ethical materials. ]

 Sterling Silver is the most affordable option.
 It lends itself well to a wide variety of finishes, from a high polish, to a brushed, or even oxidized (blackened) effect.
 Sterling silver does tarnish over time; however, tarnish is easily removed with a soft polish cloth.
-Sterling silver is softer than gold, so it is more susceptible to nicks and dings, making it a less desirable choice for a wedding ring for most people.
+Sterling silver is softer than gold, so it is quite a bit more susceptible to showing scratches, nicks, dents, and dings.

 Most of my designs are also available in Palladium Sterling Silver which, just like traditional sterling silver, is composed of 92.5% silver; however, palladium sterling silver also contains 3% palladium (a precious metal akin to platinum), which gives the alloy a bit more tarnish- and scratch- resistance than traditional sterling silver.
 Palladium sterling silver is still quite a bit softer than gold though.

-14k and yellow, white, rose, and green gold are also available for your most designs.
+14k yellow, white, rose, and green gold are also available for most designs.
 All will hold up well to a lifetime of wear.
 Gold does not oxidize (or tarnish), and it accepts a variety of finishes, including polished, brushed, etc.

-14k Palladium White Gold contains the same gold content as conventional white gold (58.5%), but adds some palladium to the mix, which gives it a slightly brighter color and better workability.
+14k Palladium White Gold contains the same gold content as conventional white gold (58.5%), but adds a small amount of palladium to the mix, which gives it a slightly brighter color and better workability.
 The added palladium is supposed to give some measure of increased resistance to yellowing over time when compared with regular 14k white gold.
 This is also an excellent nickel-free alternative to traditional white gold, for those who have sensitivities to nickel.

 18k Palladium White Gold is also nickel-free, and has the best grey/white (non-yellow) color of any of the white gold alloys I work with.